Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Results

-In Fig.~\ref{fig:tcross}, we compare the crossing time, $\tau_{\rm cross}$ \footnote{as defined by \citet{GPZ2011}, where\\ $\tau_{\rm cross} = 10 \sqrt{R_{\rm eff}^3/GM}$ } to the age of the clumps and find that about 40\% of the clumps have older ages than $\tau_{\rm cross}$.
-The fraction changes for different SFH assumptions, from 23 \% in case of {\bf IB} to 50\% for {\bf 100Myr} models.
-The dependency to the third power in the estimates of the crossing time is also sensitive to upper limits of sizes, which could explain why we do not see a clear trend with sizes.
-In the bottom panel of the same figure, the distributions of $\Pi = age/\tau_{\rm cross}$ are plotted per redshift bins.
-Overall, between 30 and 40 \% of the clumps in each redshift bin are consistent with being bound structures that can potentially survive for a significant timescale.
-In Fig.~\ref{fig:density_VS_Reff} we plot the stellar surface density distributions against the sizes of the clumps and include as a reference the stellar surface density of a massive $10^5$ \msun\, cluster with $R_{\rm eff}=4$ pc.
+In Fig.~\ref{fig:density_VS_Reff}, we plot the stellar surface density distributions against the sizes of the clumps and include as reference the stellar surface density of a typical $10^{5.2} \ \rm M_{\odot}$ globular cluster with $R_{\rm eff}=3$ pc \citep{brodie2006} and the average surface density of nearby bound star clusters detected in local galaxies \citep{Brown2021}.

 We notice that clumps that are potentially bound and can survive for a longer time within their host galaxies are as dense or denser than gravitationally bound star clusters in the local universe.
 As already noticed in the previous sections, clumps in the higher redshift bin ($z>5$) are among the densest structures in our sample, while clumps forming at redshift lower than 1.5 are the least dense.
-This result confirm already the hypothesis made by \citet{Livermore2015} that clumps forming in higher-redshift universe show higher stellar densities, thus requiring more extreme gas conditions and higher gas fractions in their host galaxies.
+The fact that we observe on average higher densities at high redshift could be due to completeness effect (i.e. it is more difficult to detect very diffuse clumps at high redshift), however, the lack of very dense clumps in the lower redshift galaxies shows that higher redshift clumps are denser on average.
+This result confirms already the hypothesis made by \citet{Livermore2015} that clumps forming in higher-redshift universe show higher stellar densities, thus requiring more extreme gas conditions and higher gas fractions in their host galaxies.
+The highest surface densities values almost reach the maximum surface density reported for stellar systems ($\ 10^5$ \msun\,pc$^{-2}$) in the local universe and considered as the largest value that can be supported for a stellar population that forms over a short timescale \citep{hopkins2010}.